Lead sled: Automotive usage

 The entire process of removing badges, trim, and doorhandles was referred to as "shaving".

-Grill modifications: the original grill was heavily modified, or substituted with the grill from a completely different make, model, and year car.
+Grille modifications: the original grille was heavily modified, or substituted with the grille from a completely different make, model, and year car.

 In the late 1940s and 1950s, plastic body filler and fiberglass did not exist.
 Instead, bar lead or body solder was used as a body filler.
 Auto body technicians pulled and pushed out dents with body spoons, hammers, and dollies until the sheet metal was as straight as they could get it.
 Any sheet metal that was still slightly wavy, the bodyman heated bars of lead and flowed the lead onto the body with an oxygen-acetylene torch similar to work done by a tin smith.
 The bars of lead were solder, but were not the more-familiar wire solder used for electrical or plumbing assembly.
 The lead bars or strips ranged anywhere from a quarter of an inch to one inch in width and several inches in length.

 Lead craftsman call the process of melting the lead "running lead".
 An apprentice bodyman typically would remove the body part from the car and place it on a bench so as to have a fairly flat surface to flow the lead horizontally onto the body.
 In contrast, an experienced bodyman could control the heat of the lead in a vertical position without having to remove the body part, thereby saving time in performing the repair.

 As time progressed, plastics such as "Bondo" were introduced to the market.
 These plastic body fillers are easier to work with, less toxic, and eventually replaced the use of lead in body repair.

 Some common late model lead sleds are the 1949 Mercury, 1950 Plymouth, 1949 Ford, and the 1949 Cadillac.
 These late-model lead sleds and a play on words were the inspiration for the name of renowned custom car builder Bo Huff's Dead Sleds car club.